Azure storage disaster recovery planning and failover

 The time and cost of failing over

-The time it takes for failover to complete after being initiated can vary, although it typically takes less than one hour.
+The time it takes for a customer-managed failover to complete after being initiated can vary, although it typically takes less than one hour.

-A customer-managed failover loses its geo-redundancy after a failover (and failback).
-Your storage account is automatically converted to locally redundant storage (LRS) in the new primary region during a failover, and the storage account in the original primary region is deleted.
+Initiating a customer-managed unplanned failover automatically converts your storage account to locally redundant storage (LRS) within a new primary region, and deletes the storage account in the original primary region.

-You can re-enable geo-redundant storage (GRS) or read-access geo-redundant storage (RA-GRS) for the account, but note that converting from LRS to GRS or RA-GRS incurs an additional cost.
-The cost is due to the network egress charges to re-replicate the data to the new secondary region.
-Also, all archived blobs need to be rehydrated to an online tier before the account can be configured for geo-redundancy, which will incur a cost.
+You can re-enable geo-redundant storage (GRS) or read-access geo-redundant storage (RA-GRS) for the account, but re-replicating data to the new secondary region incurs a charge.
+Additionally, any archived blobs need to be rehydrated to an online tier before the account can be reconfigured for geo-redundancy.
+This rehydration also incurs an extra charge.
 For more information about pricing, see:

 After you re-enable GRS for your storage account, Azure begins replicating the data in your account to the new secondary region.
-Replication time depends on many factors, which include:
+The amount of time it takes for replication to complete depends on several factors.
+These factors include:

 • The number and size of the objects in the storage account.
 Replicating many small objects can take longer than replicating fewer and larger objects.